Sonny Dykes: 2020

 Despite gaining 494.5 yards per game in 2020, SMU's offense fell to the 12th-ranked offense in the FBS.
 The Mustangs gained 500+ yards of total offense in six out of ten games.
 Dyke's red zone offense was near-perfect, going 46-of-50 (92%) inside the 20.
-SMU finished the COVID-shortened season 7-3, highlighted by a win over No. 25 Memphis.
+SMU finished the COVID-shortened season 7–3, highlighted by a win over No. 25 Memphis.
 The Mustangs were originally slated to play UTSA in the 2020 Frisco Bowl, but the game was canceled due to COVID-19 complications within the team.

 2021

 Prior to the 2021 season, Dykes and his staff brought in the highest-rated SMU recruiting class since 247Sports started recruiting class rankings in 1999.
 The success continued on the field as the Mustangs racked up 466.8 yards and 38.4 points per game.
-SMU finished the season 8-4 and was invited to play in the 2021 Fenway Bowl against Virginia.
+SMU finished the season 8–4 and was invited to play in the 2021 Fenway Bowl against Virginia, which was cancelled due to COVID-19.
 Dykes left the program at the conclusion of the 2021 regular season to take the head coaching job at TCU.

-Dykes was 30-18 at SMU with a 25-10 record over his last three seasons.
-Included in that total were SMU's first consecutive victories over TCU since 1992-93.
+Dykes was 30–18 at SMU with a 25–10 record over his last three seasons.
+Included in that total were SMU's first consecutive victories over TCU since 1992–93.
 His .625 winning percentage ranked fourth in program history for head coaches of more than two seasons.
 The 25 victories over three years tied for the second-most by an FBS team in Texas and just one off the lead.
-The 2019 Mustangs went 10-3, SMU's most wins since 1984, and earned their highest national ranking (14) since 1985.
+The 2019 Mustangs went 10–3, SMU's most wins since 1984, and earned their highest national ranking (14) since 1985.